beyzoskaya/beyzoskaya/README.md

 ### Hi there, I'm Beyza Kaya!🙈

 Welcome to my GitHub profile!
-I'm a Master Student in Aritificial Intelligence -specifically Bioinformaticsat- Ozyegin University , enthusiastic about exploring new AI techniques, emerging areas, and various machine learning methods.In addition to my current studies, I have a background in Industrial Engineering.
+I'm a Master Student in Aritificial Intelligence -specifically Bioinformatics- at Ozyegin University , enthusiastic about exploring new AI techniques, emerging areas, and various machine learning methods.In addition to my current studies, I have a background in Industrial Engineering.

 ## About Me